Hélène Deschamps Adams: Time as spy during World War II

 Following the German occupation of France in 1940, Deschamps fought for the French resistance under the code name "Anick".

 She sustained serious injuries for her efforts, including to her back from a beating by an interrogator and partial deafness when a bomb exploded.
 Nevertheless, when "asked why she took on the dangerous role of secret agent, she was fond of saying, 'I didn't like the idea of Nazis taking over my country.'"

 Personal life

 She married American first lieutenant, Forest E. Adams, and moved to the United States of America in 1946.
 She had a daughter with Adams named Karyn Anick Monget.

-In 2000, she received The Distinguished Service Medal as well as a citation from former Secretary of Defense, William Cohen, and a citation from the French government as an "ancienne combattant" at a joint ceremony at the French Consulate in Manhattan.
+In 2000, she received The Distinguished Service Medal as well as a citation from former Secretary of Defense, William Cohen, and a citation from the French government as an "ancienne combattante" at a joint ceremony at the French Consulate in Manhattan.
 She was working on unpublished missions for a third book before her death.